ServiceNowDevProgram/Points-Thing/README.md

 ## Installing this bot on your own Slack server

-### Create Slack App, Install into Slack
+### Create App, Install into your workspace

 #### Via a Manifest

 * Create a new app, select "From an app manifest"
-* Select the Slack Workspace into which you want to install this app
+* Select the workspace into which you want to install this app
 * Copy and paste the manifest from either [appmanifest.json](Points-Thing/appmanifest.json) or [appmanifest.yaml](Points-Thing/appmanifest.yaml)
 * Create the app
 * Navigate to `Features` > `Event Subscriptions`